 1 Course Code GEDS 1002

-2 Course Title Human Landscape
+2 Course Code Course Title

-3 Number of Credits 05
+3 Number of Credits Human Landscape 05

-4 Year First Year
+4 First Year

-5 Rationale (Introducto
+Year

-6 7 The major purpose of tas an academic disciple the field's central proprovides a critical interbetween, and the simil By examining the culture patterns and spatial refoundation for subsequence critically the studence of the course Objectives (In The precise goal of the foundation and culture of the course of t his course is to introduce students to the nature of human ne and as a body of useful knowledge through a survey oblems, concepts, methods and applications.
-Human pretation of the human inhabitation of the earth and the darities amongst, people and the places and landscapes the ral, economic, historical and social processes that create ationships that modify the natural and built environment human geography courses will be laid, and an ability ent's own place in the world.
-NO Instructional) of some of landscape ifferences ey create. the spatial its, both a to inspect
+5 6 7 as an academic disciple the field's central preprovides a critical interpretation between, and the similar By examining the cultipatterns and spatial refoundation for subsequents. his course is to introduce students to the nature of human ne and as a body of useful knowledge through a survey oblems, concepts, methods and applications.
+Human pretation of the human inhabitation of the earth and the carities amongst, people and the places and landscapes the ral, economic, historical and social processes that create ationships that modify the natural and built environment human geography courses will be laid, and an ability ent's own place in the world.
+NO structional) of some of landscape lifferences ney create. the spatial nts, both a

-8 ching Outcomes (By Students)
+8 human and culturEncourage studen ents both the theoretical and practical knowledge on varial processes and systems with holistic discipline ts to understand human landscape that they live in. ing Outcomes (By Students) ous

-Appraise the implication Identify several laperspective.
-Apply gained knaforementioned astudents themself mpletion of this course unit, students will be able to; ortance of theoretical perspectives in human landscape numan, cultural, social and economic issues due to its holiowledge for development processes namely policy making treas, administrative work and also for general awareness wes.
-The researching, analysing and presenting on various aspects g in of
+On successful co Appraise the imp Identify several laperspective.
+Apply gained knaforementioned astudents themsel mpletion of this course unit, students will be able to; ortance of theoretical perspectives in human landscape numan, cultural, social and economic issues due to its holowledge for development processes namely policy making reas, administrative work and also for general awareness g in of

 9 Content

-- Main Themes Sub Themes No. of Hours
+, Main Themes Sub Themes No. of Hours

 1. Introduction to human landscape i.
 Definitions 02

 2. World population i.
 Temporal and Spatial distribution of world population ii.
 Population density and Factors influencing iii.
 Population structure/Pyramids 04

-2 1: i.
+2 A i.
 Major determinants of aging population 04

 3. Aging population ii.
 Spatial patterns of aging population

 iii.
 Problem of aging population

 4. Landscape of i.
 Classifications 03

 primary activities - ii.
 Impacts of Agricultural Technologies

 Agriculture iii.
 Green Revolution

 iv.
 Gene Technology

-v.
-Post harvest technology
+V. Post harvest technology

 5. Settlements i.
 What is a settlement 02

 ii.
 Classification of settlements

 iii.
 Differences among various patterns of

 settlement and their dynamics

 6. Urbanization i.
 Urbanization and urbanism 03

 ii.
 Criteria used to identify urbanization

 iii.
 Emerging socio- economic and environmental

 problems of urbanization

 iv.
 Models in urban area analysis

 7. Landscape of i.
 Major industrial zones in the world 02

 secondary activities- ii.
 Modern industrialization

 Industries • Types of industry

-Locational factors
+• Locational factors

-High technology used in industries
+• High technology used in industries

 8. Globalization i.
 Definitions 04

 ii.
 Characteristics & driving forces of

 globalization

 iii.
 Impacts of globalization

 9. Eco-tourism i.
 Definitions 04

 ii.
 Types of tourism

 iii.
 Dimensions and Impacts of eco-tourism

 iv.
 Eco-tourism and regional development

 10. Eco-strategies i.
 What are eco strategies?
 04

-10. Eco-su alegies ii.
+10. Eco-su alegies 11.
 Active and passive adaptation

-iii.
-Knowledge and methods used in
+111. Knowledge and methods used in

 Agriculture, irrigation, food Security and

 Resource Management

-1